What are your types of Christmas Trees?

 We grow Virginia Pine and Leyland Cypress Christmas trees on our farm.
 Both are recommended varieties for this area.
 The Virginia Pine is short-needled and very fragrant.
 The Leyland Cypress is less fragrant, has softer boughs and is generally recommended for people with allergies to other types of trees.

-Do we need to bring our own saw?
+Do we need to bring our own saw or axe?

 We provide hand saws for cutting your tree.
 Some folks bring their own.
-But, please chain saws are not allowed!
+But, please chain saws and axes are not allowed!

 Can we bring our pets?

-Well-behaved dogs are welcome at the farm but must remain on a leash at all times.
+Well-behaved and socially friendly dogs are welcome at the farm but must remain on a leash at all times.
 Their waste must be removed—we provide complimentary bags at the greeting station for your convenience.
 Thank you for keeping our grounds clean and beautiful.

 How can I pay for my tree?